soroswap/frontend/README.md

  3. Configure the network for testing:
  >[!TIP]
- >To configure the network, you can review step 6 of "Setting Up Soroswap" and configure the network of your choice.
+ >To configure the network, you can review step 6 of "[🛠 Setting Up Soroswap 🛠](#-setting-up-soroswap-)" and configure the network of your choice.

- **
-6. Run the development instance:**
+**6. Run the development instance:**

 In the terminal opened in step 1 (Which runs the development container), run the command:
 ```